guillermooo/sublime-undocs/source/file_management/file_management.rst

 projects later.)

 To open Goto Anything, press :kbd:`Ctrl+P`.
-As you type into the input area, all file names of files open within the editor (and of files in added folders too) will be searched, and a preview of the best match will be shown.
+As you type into the input area, names of open files and files in :ref:`open directories <fm-projects-folders>` will be searched, and a preview of the best match will be shown.
 This preview is *transient*; that is, it won't become the actual active view until you perform some operation on it.
 Transient views go away when you press :kbd:`Esc`.
 You will find transient views in other situations, for example when single-clicking a file in the sidebar.

 Goto Anything lives up to its name --there's more to it than locating files.

-To perform a **fuzzy text search**, append ``#`` and keep typing, like so:

 Goto Anything Operators
 -----------------------